The situation now

 | 2026-03-04 | The incident remains under investigation; simultaneously ongoing both operational measures and diplomatic activity in the UN track. |

-| 2026-03-02 | CENTCOM states that three F-15Es in support of the operation went down over Kuwait in a friendly-fire incident; all six pilots stayed the mountain. |
+| 2026-03-02 | CENTCOM states that three F-15Es in support of the operation went down over Kuwait in a friendly-fire incident; all six pilots were rescued. |

 | 2026-03-01 | Iranian response with missiles/drones.
 Regional Air Defense is activated. |